pagekite/PyPagekite/doc/MANPAGE.md

      Connect using SSL, accepting valid certs for this domain.
 If this option is repeated, any of the named certificates will be accepted, but the first will be preferred.

+   * <b>--fe_nocertcheck
+     Connect using SSL/TLS, but do not verify the remote certificate.
+     This is largely insecure but still thwarts passive attacks and prevents routers and firewalls from corrupting the PageKite tunnel.

    * <b>--ca_certs</b>=`/path/to/file` <br />
      Path to your trusted root SSL certificates file.